Snowflake Create Warehouse Defaults

 This is only the default setting for the Classic Console.

-Create Warehouse – Default Setting #4 [assuming an Enterprise or higher Edition]
+Create Warehouse – Default Setting #4

-This setting is hard to rate but the truth is if you are a cost-conscious customer you would want to change this to “Economy” by default and not have it set as “Standard”.
+Scaling Policy: Standard This setting is hard to rate but the truth is if you are a cost-conscious customer you would want to change this to “Economy” by default and not have it set as “Standard”.
 The optimal level though is that your 2nd cluster which is set by Default will kick in as soon as Queuing happens on your Snowflake warehouse versus not launching a 2nd cluster until Snowflake thinks that it has a minimum of 6 minutes of work that 2nd cluster would have to perform.

 Create Warehouse – Default Setting #5

-NOTE: This defaults to the same setting for both the Classic Console and Snowsight (the Preview App)
+NOTE: This defaults to the same setting for both the Classic Console and Snowsight (the Preview App).

 Snowflake Create Warehouse – Default Setting #6

-This setting is totally fine.
-I don’t even remember the last time I created a warehouse not set to “Auto Resume” is checked by default.
-This is one of the very very awesome things about Snowflake is that in milliseconds or seconds once a query is executed it brings that automated warehouse compute to your needs.
-This is revolutionary and awesome!
+Auto Resume Checkbox: Checked by Default.
+This setting is fine as is.
+I do not recall the last time I created a warehouse without “Auto Resume” checked by default.
+Snowflake’s ability to resume a query in milliseconds or seconds once executed brings automated warehouse computing to user needs.
+This is revolutionary and useful!

 Snowflake Create Warehouse – Default Setting #7

-This setting I do not like this.
+Click “Create Warehouse”: The Snowflake Warehouse is immediately started.
+This setting I do not prefer.
 I do not think it should immediately start to consume credits and go into the Running state.
 It is too easy for a new SYSADMIN to start a warehouse they do not need.
 The default setting before this is already set to “Resume”.
 The Snowflake Warehouse will already resume when a job is sent to it so there is no need to automatically start.

-NOTE: This defaults to the same execution for both the Classic Console and Snowsight (the Preview App)
+NOTE: This defaults to the same execution for both the Classic Console and Snowsight (the Preview App).

 One last thing…

-As an extra bonus, check the code below in SQL code for those of you who just do not do “GUI”
+As an extra bonus, check the code below in SQL code for those of you who just do not do “GUI”.

 Let’s go to the Snowflake CREATE WAREHOUSE code to see what is happening…